Sreehari521/PythonTutorials/README.md

 # Chat bases

 If you are a fan, feel free to join the <a href="https://discord.gg/nGasHWn7bF">fan discord</a>.
 If you have previously contributed to Educational Websites and any way, join the <a href="https://discord.gg/H3RcszvGpP">development discord</a>

+You can also do to the discussions tab and talk there